SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

     .execute();
 ```

 While `matchers` and `actions` can be an array of functions, the more seldom used `check` and `success` properties must be a single function.
-Nevertheless, due to the builder pattern those functions can be chained as well:
+Nevertheless, due to the builder pattern, those functions can be chained as well:

 ``` js
 OpaBuilder.create()